More than a million Americans have died from overdoses during the opioid epidemic

 The Biden administration has scrambled in recent months to try to slow the rate of drug deaths, in part by making medical treatment more widely available for people with addiction.

-Last month, the first safe consumption site in the U.S. opened in New York City where people can use street drugs under medical supervision.
+Last month, the first safe consumption site in the U.S., where people can use street drugs under medical supervision, opened in New York City.

 Despite the growing death rate, public health "harm reduction" strategies for people with addiction have faced resistance and legal challenges around the country.